preciofishbone/OmniaDocsG2/accessability/index.rst

 Accessibility
 ===========================================

-Omnia is WCAG 2.1aa compliant and contains accessibility functionality for High contrast, Tooltips, Tab navigation and more.
+Omnia is WCAG 2.1aa compliant.
+Most accessibility features is built in from the start, but a few needs to be turned on.

-This must be turned on in the User Profile menu:
+It's up to each user to do that in the User Profile menu:

 .. image:: accessability-profile.png